-Let's figure out your renovation budget
+Let’s figure out your renovation budget.

-We connect you with our trusted lending partner
+Our trusted lending partner

 RenoFi